ttg44/ttg44/README.md

 ### 9. Data Protection Rights

-Individuals may have rights including:
+Individuals may have rights under applicable data protection legislation in relation to personal data processed by The Table.
+[UK].

-- Right to be informed
-- Right of access
-- Right to rectification
-- Right to erasure
-- Right to restrict processing
+These may include:

-- Right to data portability
+- The right to request information about personal data held;
+- The right to request correction of inaccurate personal data;
-- Right to object
+- The right to object to certain processing activities;
-- Rights relating to automated decision-making where applicable
+- The right to request restriction of processing where applicable.

+Certain rights may be subject to legal limitations, particularly where information is processed for legitimate research, archival, publication, or freedom of expression purposes.

 Requests should be sent to: